 Physical activity (PA) and exercise are key components for effective management of type 2 diabetes.
-For the purposes of this article I am defining physical activity as any task resulting in an increased heart rate such as walking, gardening, manual labour or cleaning the house.
-Exercise on the other hand can be defined as purposeful activity such as running, swimming, attending the gym or playing sport.
+For the purposes of this article I am defining physical activity as any task resulting in an increased heart rate.
+Examples include walking, gardening, manual labour or cleaning the house.
+Exercise on the other hand can be defined as purposeful activity.
+These examples activities such as running, swimming, attending the gym or playing sport.

 How PA and Exercise improve diabetes control